marekyggdrasil/quantum-programming-live/README.md

 #### Quantum measurement

-Implement a Python function such that, given a quantum state and a number of samples N, would perform N measurements in the z-basis and return the count of how many times each of the outcome has been measured.
+Implement a Python function such that, given a quantum state, number of qubits N and a number of samples M, would perform M measurements in the z-basis and return the count of how many times each of the outcome has been measured.

 #### Coins challenge 1